 US Navy accuses Iran's Revolutionary Guard of harassing its ships in the Gulf

-The US Navy on Wednesday accused Iran's Islamic Revolutionary Guard Corps of harassing American ships in the Gulf amid heightened tension between Tehran and Washington.
+The US Navy has accused Iran's Islamic Revolutionary Guard Corps of harassing American ships in the Gulf.

 The US Navy said there were no casualties but one vessel came to within 10 metres of its ship.